Sinono3/canved/README.md

 Other goals of canved.

 - To load and save as quickly as possible.
 - To be as lightweight as possible, in terms of dependencies and installation.
+(Right now, the `image` crate is the biggest dependency, but it's worth it for its wide range of formats)